Music-making at St Mary's

 If making music is something that you love to do, we have a thriving musical community based at Church waiting for you!
-Apart from our Church Choir, Community Choir and Community Orchestra there are very often other opportunities to make music (and friends) whatever your ability, age or skill level.
+Apart from our robed Church Choir, Community Choir and Community Orchestra there are very often other opportunities to make music (and friends) whatever your ability, age or skill level.
+For younger children and teens, The Panthers meet during term-time after school and can opt for ensemble playing or singing.
 We believe that everyone who joins in has something to offer and we equally value every contribution - however great or small.
+For more info get in touch with the Director of Music 07411 825230

 Our SATB (Soprano, Alto, Tenor, Bass) robed choir have a long tradition of singing weekly for services.
 Weekly rehearsals take place before the main service.
 Generally, there is a sung eucharist, hymns to sing and there may also be a psalm or an anthem.
 New members are most welcome.
 For more information, please get in touch with the Director of Music.